-As with any sort of brand, because you don’t have control over other people’s thoughts and opinions, you alone can’t decide what your brand is.
-However, the way you act, speak, dress and interact with others will influence the kind of brand you build and those are all things you do have control.
+Because you don’t have control over other people’s thoughts and opinions, you alone can’t decide what your brand is.
+However, the way you act, speak, dress and interact with others will influence the kind of brand you build and those are all things you do control.

 But we’re all complex, multilayered individuals, and for the sake of being targeted and focused in the story and message we share, we need to be choosy about the sides of our personalities, values and ideas that we promote as a personal brand.